-At the start of April 2018 the Council employed 295 people.
-By March 2019 this was 297, therefore largely static although there were a number of seasonal workers employed through the summer season.
+At the start of April 2019, the Council employed 297 people, and it was also that number at March 2020.
 Included in these numbers are a number of apprentices in a wide variety of roles.
 Boston Borough Council is required to pay an apprenticeship levy to the Government.
 The levy is 0.5% of the Council's total pay bill and is used to pay for apprenticeship training, against approved apprenticeship standards, for both new recruits and for existing Council employees.